 Stuffed capsicum recipe – These potato stuffed bells peppers taste delicious and go very well as a side in a meal.
 They can also be eaten alone as a evening snack or as a starter in parties.
 They are healthy as they are pan fried and loaded with veggies.
 You can use any kind of bell peppers – large or tinker bell peppers.

-To make the stuffing, i have used potatoes, peas and carrots.
-Veggies like cauliflower, corn, baby corn or mushrooms can also be used.
+To make the stuffing, i have used potatoes, peas and carrot.
+Veggies like Cauliflower, baby corn, sweet corn or mushrooms can also be used.
 A handful of roasted cashews or peanuts can also be added to the stuffing to add crunch.

 These potato stuffed bell peppers can also be grilled in the oven which is a good option when making in large quantity.
 Details mentioned below.